deepbas/DEEPAK-website/content/project/internal-project/exoplanet-modeling/index.md

 Using a modeling technique, the impact of different exoplanetary features on the observed transit depth was assessed, and their importance was visualized in the attached figure titled 'PME Feature Importance'.
 Here's a breakdown of the visual representation:

-1. **Most Influential Feature**: The `planet_radius` stands out as the most influential feature with the highest PME (Predictive Modeling Estimate) value.
+1. **Most Influential Feature**: The `planet_radius` stands out as the most influential feature with the highest PME (Proportional Marginal Effects) value.
 This suggests that the radius of the planet plays a pivotal role in determining the observed transit depth.

 2. **Other Features**: Logarithmic concentrations of gases, such as `log_co2`, `log_co`, `log_nh3`, `log_h2o`, and `log_ch4`, also exhibit varying degrees of importance.
 Among these, `log_co2` and `log_co` are the more significant contributors compared to others.